 Elimination Period - Like a deductible, this is the number of days that must pass between benefit eligibility and the start of benefits.
-This can be either defined in a policy by service day (a day on which you pay for covered services), or by calendar day (no requirement of paid services).
+This can be either defined in a policy by service day (a day on which you pay for covered services), or by calendar day (you don't need to pay for services for the day to count)..